DBasu1010110/DBasu1010110/Toolbox/Optimization/ReadMe.md

 The goal is then to the logistic loss function.

 Why is it good?
-> It’s smooth and convex.
+i.
+It’s smooth and convex.
-> Gradient-based methods perform differently depending on learning rate and other parameters.
-> We can visualize convergence easily.
+ii.
+Gradient-based methods perform differently depending on learning rate and other parameters. iii.
+We can visualize convergence easily.

 Objective Function: binary cross-entropy loss (c.f.: <https://www.datacamp.com/tutorial/the-cross-entropy-loss-function-in-machine-learning>)